rlivings39/learning-ai/pytorch-intro/README.md

 ### Quantization

 [A White Paper on Neural Network Optimization](https://arxiv.org/pdf/2106.08295) discusses 2 types of quantization **post training quantization (PTQ)** and **quantization aware training (QAT)**.
 The former is a push-button solution that can be applied to pre-trained networks.
 The latter requires labeled data and fine tuning but can enable lower bit quantization with comparable results.
+QAT includes quantization noise effects in the training process.

 The authors say that PTQ can result in floating-point-like accuracy with 8-bit quantization.
 When quantizing from 32 bits to 8 bits NN storage size is reduced by a factor of 4 and matrix multiplication is reduced by a factor of 16 for a matrix-vector product (i.e. quadratic).